tcheukueppoo/maat/docs/gc.md

 incremental or genenrational mode and makes sure an object unreachable to the maatine that owns it, referenced by a live objects from other maatines, is not reclaimed by the GC.
-This is achieved by establishing a synchronization point at the end of each atomic phase where all collectors have to wait for some times(by probably switching to the mutator) before proceeding to the sweep phase.
+This is achieved by establishing a synchronization point at the end of each atomic phase where all collectors have to gather times(by probably switching to the mutator) before proceeding to the sweep phase.
 That said, a lot must be considered to assure coherency and efficient synchronization.
 Before you start arguing the sense behind doing an incremental